hajrahrehan/Hajrah-Rehan/README.md

 # Hi, I'm Hajrah 👋

-Final-year Computer Science student at [Your University].
+Final-year Computer Science student at FAST NUCES, Lahore.
 I like building web apps that solve real problems and I'm currently open to work.

 ### 🔧 What I work with